 - Option 2.
 Find reliable bad sector repair software to remove bad sectors at once

 The most effective way to remove or repair bad sectors is to overwrite the hard drive with zeros and perform a low-level format.
 As a result, it will cause total data loss and make it unrecoverable.
 Therefore, you should make ready to adopt the accessible solutions to remove hard drive bad sectors that are endangering your hard disk health and data.
 Use Disk Copy to transfer data from the bad sectors to the other drive any time you need.

 Bad Sector Repair Tool: How to Remove Bad Sectors

 Take a breath if you're not reaching the day to clone hard drive with bad sectors.
-Bad sectors resulted from software corruption that affects the MBR (Master Boot Record) can be easily fixed with a capable bad sector repair tool, such as MHDD.
+Bad sectors resulting from software corruption that affects the MBR (Master Boot Record) can be easily fixed with a capable bad sector repair tool, such as MHDD.
 MHDD is the most popular freeware program for low-level HDD diagnostics.
-It can make precise diagnostic of the mechanical part of a drive, view SMART attributes, perform Low-level format, bad sector repair, different tests and tens of other functions.
+It can make precise diagnostics of the mechanical part of a drive, view SMART attributes, perform Low-level format, bad sector repair, different tests, and tens of other functions.

 How to use MHDD to fix the bad sectors?
 Refer to the MHDD Documentation>>

 Are there any other workable bad sectors removal solutions?